Metastatic Breast Cancer

 My mother died from metastatic breast cancer in 2008.
 My friend Rachel died from it in 2012, and recently my friend Jody Schoger died, too, from this wretched disease.
 Too many others have died from mbc, too many, just too many.
 I have friends living with mets today; friends who are living lives filled with uncertainty and treatment that will be life long.
 Perhaps you are living with mets.

 Living with mets is hard.
 Finding support and resources shouldn’t be.
 This page is part of my efforts to help raise real awareness for those interested in learning more about it.
 It’s a work in progress.
-I would love to hear what you think might be helpful, especially if you are living with mets.
+I would love to know what you think might be helpful, especially if you are living with metastatic disease.

 What else can you and I do?